geky/ramcrc32bd/README.md

    in terms of message size, so this performance may be excusable if messages are small and bit-errors are rare.

-   ramcrc32bd's [`error_correction`][error-correction] config option can
-   also help here by limiting how many bit-errors we attempt to repair.
-   If you set `error_correction=1`, for example, the runtime reduces to
-   $O(n)$ worst case, which is roughly the same runtime it takes to read the data from the underlying storage.
+   ramcrc32bd's `error_correction` config option can also help here by limiting how many bit-errors we attempt to repair.
+If you set `error_correction=1`, for example, the runtime reduces to $O(n)$ worst case, which is roughly the same runtime it takes to read the data from the underlying storage.

    But if you need a performant error-correcting block device, consider ramcrc32bd's big brother, [ramrsbd][ramrsbd], which brings the